shivasiddharth/GassistPi/README.md

 2. Place the .json file in/home/pi directory **DO NOT RENAME**

 3. Use the one-line installer for installing Google Assistant
-**Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.**
-	4.1 Make the installers Executable
+	3.1 Make the installer Executable

 	```
-	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer-pi3.sh
-	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer-pi-zero.sh
+	sudo chmod +x /home/pi/GassistPi/scripts/gassist-installer.sh

 	```

-	4.2 Execute the installers **Pi3 and Armv7 users use the "gassist-installer-pi3.sh" installer and Pi Zero, Pi A and Pi 1 B+ users use the "gassist-installer-pi-zero.sh" installer.
-When Prompted, enter your Google Cloud console Project-Id, A name for your Assistant and the Full Name of your credentials file, including the json extension.**
+	3.2 Execute the installers **When Prompted, enter your Google Cloud console Project-Id, A name for your Assistant and the Full Name of your credentials file, including the json extension.**
 	```
-	sudo  /home/pi/GassistPi/scripts/gassist-installer-pi3.sh
-	sudo  /home/pi/GassistPi/scripts/gassist-installer-pi-zero.sh
+	sudo  /home/pi/GassistPi/scripts/gassist-installer.sh

 	```

-5. Copy the google assistant authentication link from terminal and authorize using your google account
+4. Copy the google assistant authentication link from terminal and authorize using your google account

-6. Copy the authorization code from browser onto the terminal and press enter
+5. Copy the authorization code from browser onto the terminal and press enter

-7. After successful authentication, the Google Assistant Demo test will automatically start.
+6. After successful authentication, the Google Assistant Demo test will automatically start.
 At the start, the volume might be low, the assistant volume is independent of the Pi volume, so increase the volume by using "Hey Google, Set volume to maximum" command.

-8. After verifying the working of assistant, close and exit the terminal
+7. After verifying the working of assistant, close and exit the terminal

 *************************************************